OpenGP/starlab/README.md

   * Qt 5
   * Modern C++ compiler

-## Setup
-  * You also need to clone 'starlab.core' and most likely 'starlab.surfacemesh'.

 ## Features
   * Lightweight, minimal external dependency
   * Uses a state of the art mesh data-structure and linear algebra library (Surface_mesh + Eigen)